ipython/traitlets/docs/source/config.rst

 ======================

-All configurable options can also be supplied at the command line when launching the application.
-Applications use a parser called :class:`~traitlets.config.loader.KVArgParseConfigLoader` to load values into a Config object.
+All configurable options can also be supplied at the command line when launching the application. :class:`~traitlets.config.Application`s use a parser called :class:`~traitlets.config.loader.KVArgParseConfigLoader` to load values into a Config object.